vanessadean/next-summer/README.md

 This is an app to help high school students share their plans for the summer and get ideas for future summers.

 To dos:
-Create add this activity to my list button on interests pages and other users pages Pull in Twitter photo for each user
+Pull in Twitter photo for each user
 Pull in twitter stream for each interest